ElektraInitiative/libelektra/doc/dev/code-generator.md

 ## Basics

 The underlying framework of `kdb gen` is quite flexible.
 It is based on the [mustache templating system](https://mustache.github.io/).
-Concretely we use [this C++ library](https://github.com/kainjow/Mustache) as a basis for our framework.
+Concretely we use [this C++ library](https://github.com/kainjow/Mustache) as a basis.

+To distinguish the user facing parts of `kdb gen` from the internal layer interfacing `kdb gen` to the mustache library, we will call the internal layer the _framework_.

 The file [`src/tools/kdb/gen.cpp`](/src/tools/kdb/gen.cpp) implements the command-line interface (CLI) and is of little interest to this guide.
 Instead we will focus on the framework that is invoked via the CLI.
 The bulk of the framework is implemented in the classes